MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ![Mission-critical reliability dial](./images/mission-critical-slo.gif "Mission-critical reliability dial")

+Another key aspect to reviewing the overall reliability of the application is Recovery time objective (RTO) and Recovery point objective (RPO) of the application.
+For instance, if you're striving to achieve an application RTO of less than a minute then strategies that are back-up based and active-passive disaster recovery, are likely insufficient.

 However, this globally distributed approach to achieve high reliability comes at a development cost which may not be justifiable for every workload scenario.
 It's recommended that design decisions are driven by business requirements.

 ## 2&mdash;Refer to the mission-critical implementations